-Dr. Jennifer Collins is an Assistant Professor of Education.
+Dr. Jennifer Collins is an Associate Professor of Education.
 She teaches courses in reading and literacy and serves as an advisor for graduate school programs.
-This will be the third time that Dr. Collins is leading this program.
+This will be the fourth time that Dr. Collins is leading this program.

 Housing and Meals:

 Students will stay in Harlaxton Manor in dormitory-style rooms with other program participants.
 During their excursions to Edinburgh and London, students will be staying in hostels/hotels and share double or quadruple occupancy rooms depending on what is available.

 Three meals a day are included at Harlaxton Manor, and most breakfasts will be included.
 Some lunches and dinners (about 20 meals) will be out-of-pocket expenses.
 Students should plan to spend approximately $400 on meals that are not included in the program fee.

 A $75 non-refundable Education Abroad application fee is due before your application can be reviewed.

 The estimated program cost is $3,600* for UW-Platteville students and $4,550* for Non-UW-Platteville students.

 This includes program administration fees, 3 credits, textbooks, international airfare, in-country transportation, accommodation, entrance fees to course related excursions and site visits, some meals, and international medical and accident insurance.
 The program fee will be charged to your PASS account in full.
 All regular registration and late fees will apply.

 * Program cost based on the participation of 8 students

 Cost does NOT include passport, transportation to gateway airport (Chicago O'Hare), some meals, and personal spending.
 Out-of-pocket estimated costs: $400-$600.